 IMF cuts Asia's growth forecast, warns of pandemic-driven risks

-[TOKYO] The International Monetary Fund slashed this year's economic forecast for Asia, reflecting a sharper-than-expected contraction in countries like India, a sign the coronavirus pandemic continues to take a heavy toll on the region.
+THE International Monetary Fund (IMF) slashed this year's economic forecast for Asia, reflecting a sharper-than-expected contraction in countries like India, a sign that the coronavirus pandemic continues to take a heavy toll on the region.

 While the IMF upgraded next year's growth forecast, it warned the recovery will be sluggish and patchy with countries dependent on tourism seen taking a particularly hard hit.

-"Fear of infection and social distancing measures are dimming consumer confidence and will keep economic activity below capacity until a vaccine is developed," the IMF said in a report on the Asia-Pacific region released on Wednesday.
+"Fear of infection and social distancing measures are dimming consumer confidence and will keep economic activity below capacity until a vaccine is developed," it said in a report on the Asia-Pacific region released on Wednesday.

 Your feedback is important to us